Hostage poster

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to Mysterious crime syndicate operatives kidnap Talley's own wife and daughter, forcing him to take control of the hostage situation and retrieve a DVD containing incriminating evidence from Smith's house., moving from reaction to action.

 The Collapse moment at 85 minutes (75% through) represents the emotional nadir.
 Here, The crime syndicate takes over the operation entirely, executing Talley's officers and assuming control.
-Talley is beaten and left for dead, stripped of all authority, his worst fear realized: total helplessness as people die because of him., demonstrates the protagonist at their lowest point.
+Talley is beaten and left for dead, stripped of all authority, his worst fear realized: total helplessness as people die because of him., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 91 minutes initiates the final act resolution at 80% of the runtime.
 Talley chooses action over paralysis.
 He arms himself, accepts help from his deputy, and synthesizes his negotiation skills with direct action.
 He stops trying to control everything and starts trusting others, including Tommy inside the house., demonstrating the transformation achieved throughout the journey.